Flover: A Temporal Fusion Framework for Efficient Autoregressive Model Parallel Inference: Introduction

 While the optimization of the training phase is crucial, the real-time user experience predominantly hinges on the efficiency of the inference phase.
-This phase, however, encounters unique challenges due to the strict temporal dependency, a characteristic ingrained by the principles of the Markov chain~\cite{markov2006example}.
-This dependency necessitates that each output is generated sequentially, based on its predecessors, which precludes the use of sequence masking for parallelization due to the absence of known ground truth during the inference phase.
-This temporal data dependency significantly curtails potential parallelism, thus presenting substantial challenges for the efficient execution of the inference process.
-Therefore, while the training phase can be expedited via sequence masking, optimizing the inference phase, which directly impacts user experience, requires a more tailored approach.
+This phase, however, encounters unique challenges due to the much smaller batch size per request, random flow of requests, and various inference configurations.
+Along with the sequential dependency, traditional parallel inference strategies such as dynamic batching and concurrent instances find huge gaps in accelerating the inference service on servers.
+Therefore, while the training phase can be expedited via sequence masking and dedicated tricks, optimizing the inference phase, which directly impacts user experience, requires a more tailored approach.